 Jogging: Depending on your fitness level and abilities, you can take your brisk walking even further and turn it into a jog to help your cholesterol even more.
 Jogging requires more from the heart and lungs, creating a bigger burst of blood flow throughout the body.
 You can also burn more calories and fat this way.
 This is essential for lowering cholesterol because being overweight is a contributing factor in hypercholesterolemia.

-Planking: Planking is a form of exercise that can strengthen your core and whole body.
+Plank exercise to lower cholesterol: Planking is a form of exercise that can strengthen your core and whole body.
 Although not an aerobic form of exercise, it can still benefit cholesterol.
 Planking is a successful way to help reduce belly fat, which in turn can help bring down cholesterol.

 Planks can be completed in two ways: on your forearms or on your hands.
 Start out lying flat on your stomach.
 Bring either your forearms or your hands underneath your shoulders and press yourself up.
 Your body should be parallel with the ground and as straight as possible.
 For maximum benefits ensure you tighten your core (it should feel like you’re pulling your belly button towards your spine).